 1. EU Flight Compensation Guide: All You Need to Know About EC/261 (current chapter)

-2. Guide: EU Rights and Compensation When Your Flight is Rescheduled
+2. Guide: EU Rights and Compensation When Your Flight is Cancelled

 3. Guide: EU Passenger Rights and Flight Delay Compensation

-4. Guide: EU Rights and Compensation When Your Flight is Cancelled
+4. Guide: EU Rights and Compensation When Your Flight is Rescheduled

 5. Guide: EU Rights and Compensation When You Are Denied Boarding